 12. Why do you oppose alternative therapy?

 Many claims have been made for transpersonal psychology, which is inseparably linked with Grof.
-The word “transpersonal” was first used by Grof, who did not refrain from commercialising it in his enterprise of Grof Transpersonal Training Inc. Transpersonal psychology was viewed as the culmination of new age spiritual alternatives.
-The claims are undercut by the commercial and psychedelic dimensions discernible.
+The word “transpersonal” was first used by Grof, who did not refrain from commercialising this in his enterprise of Grof Transpersonal Training Inc. Transpersonal psychology was viewed as the culmination of new age spiritual alternatives.
+The claims are undercut by the fluently commercial and psychedelic dimensions discernible.

 l to r: Stanislav Grof, Christopher Bache, David Lorimer

-In 1995, Grof Transpersonal Training Inc. was welcomed into Britain by the questionable policy of the Scientific and Medical Network (SMN), an “alternative” organisation (associated with David Lorimer) that cultivates a membership freely admitting quack therapists and related categories.
+In 1995, Grof Transpersonal Training Inc. was welcomed into Britain by the questionable policy of the Scientific and Medical Network (SMN), an “alternative” organisation (associated with David Lorimer) that has cultivated a membership freely admitting quack therapists and related categories.
 The claimed medical status is in dispute.
 Grof was celebrated in an SMN seminar at Cambridge in 1995.
 That conference employed the Grof phrase “Beyond the Brain” (associated with LSD) as a distinguishing auspice (Shepherd, Some Philosophical Critiques and Appraisals, 2004, pp. 39-40).
 See also my First Letter to Tony Blair (2006).

-Critics say that the SMN have a great deal to answer for in their pro-psychedelic gesture that was on show to a suggestible internet audience for six years, and with such potentially catastrophic and socially damaging consequences.
+Critics say that the SMN have a great deal to answer for in their pro-psychedelic gesture on show to a suggestible internet audience for six years, with such potentially catastrophic and socially damaging consequences.
 There is no due sense of medical ethic or social responsibility within the SMN, who are in query for using scientific auspices in their patronage of “new spirituality,” and also for their notable failure to respond to a detailed complaint dated 2005 (which has gained a more appropriate reception from other parties).
-See my Letter of Complaint to David Lorimer.
+See Letter of Complaint to David Lorimer.
 David Lorimer has been for many years the key figure in the SMN.
 See also entry no. 11 on the present website.

 In 2010, the Articles Archive (including the Bache article in question) on the SMN website was moved from public view to a log-in procedure for SMN members.
 "Six years of public view advocacy of LSD ingestion, ignoring all the complaints made during that period, is something not easily forgotten" (quote from Home page of the Citizen Initiative website, 2010).